 Following are just a few of the numerous additional benefits involved with co-sourcing your internal audit:

-- The savings of bringing in a co-sourced professional auditor is far greater than hiring a permanent specialist or pulling busy employees away from daily tasks.
+- The cost savings of bringing in a co-sourced professional auditor is far greater than hiring a permanent specialist or pulling busy employees away from daily tasks.

 - You have easy and regular access to an objective perspective throughout the course of your internal audit and upon receiving results.
 An objective co-sourced auditor can help your team understand what changes you need to make, based on the audit’s results, to make improvements, no matter how resistant to change your team may be.